Objectives of the service

 - Create early warnings of water quality changes including algae blooms events;

 The UNDERSEE demonstration project has started in June 2020.
 Based on several interviews with end-users, the system is being designed according to user requirements and some feedback from mock-ups provided.
-Improvement and development of both hardware and software tasks have been started towards the implementation of the Pilot project in Tagus and Sado estuaries of Portugal, scheduled to June 2021.
+Improvement and development of both hardware and software tasks are largely completed towards the implementation of the Pilot project in Portugal, scheduled to early October 2021.
+Design Reviews and Factory Acceptance Tests have been successfully concluded.